 Why Homeowners Insurance Premiums Increase

 The answer lies in understanding the difference between your rate and your premium—two terms that sound similar but mean very different things in the world of insurance.
+So, what is rate vs. premium?

 Your rate is the price per unit of insurance.
 Think of it like the cost per square foot when buying a home.
 It’s the base price determined by a combination of factors—things like risk, coverage type, location, construction materials, and historical data.